Schefflera-Arboricola/Grocery-Store-Site/README.md

 # About

 It's a 3-user (customer, store manager, delivery executive) e-commerce app to manage a grocery store made using Flask framework and SQLite database.
 It can be used to search and query products and place orders by customers, manage product inventories and different categories by the store manager, and manage deliveries by the delivery executive.
 Each folder has a README.md file except static and templates folders.
-The ScreenFlow folder has screenshots of the website and shows the flow for all three customers.
+The ScreenFlow folder has screenshots of the website and shows the flow for all three users.

 <br>